 In order for an employer to legally audiotape you, it must have some legitimate business purpose - but this is not hard to fulfill.

 Under federal law , employers are only allowed to monitor business telephone conversations; if they realize that the call is personal, they must hang up.
-However, employers can monitor your personal phone conversations if you have given them your consent.
+However, if you have been explicitly told not to conduct personal conversations on certain business phones, you run the risk of that conversation being monitored by your employer.
+Employers may also monitor your personal phone conversations if you have given them your consent.
+Employers can monitor your personal phone conversations if you have given them your consent.
 Some state laws provide further safeguards on telephone conversations by requiring that not only the employee, but the person on the other end of the phone line know about and/or consent to the call being monitored.

 While it appears that federal law prohibits employers from listening to voice messages , it is unclear if it really does, especially for messages that an employee has listened to, but not yet deleted.
 Recent court cases have held that the employer may monitor voice messages.